Members Only Login

 Q. What types of PDFs are required for online entry?

-A. We require screen-optimized, low-resolution PDF files.
-Medium- to high-resolution files may not render properly when viewed by judges online.
+A. We require screen-optimized PDF files.
+High-resolution files may not render properly when viewed by judges online.
 Your publication's design team can assist with exporting these files.
-Note: Do NOT exclude fractional or full page ads within or on adjacent, facing pages of the article you are submitting.
+Note: Do NOT exclude fractional or full-page ads within or on adjacent, facing pages of the article you are submitting.

 Q. Are digital files mandatory for any electronically submitted Azbee Award entry, or can we send in hard copies?
 And what’s the procedure for that?